Production 3 course gives cinema students invaluable experience

 Class puts students in 'a true professional setting'

-Cinema and digital arts students in Production 3, one of the most competitive, grueling and intense courses in the program, celebrate the culmination of their hard work at a screening of their films on Friday, Dec.
+Cinema arts students in Production 3, one of the most competitive, grueling and intense courses in the program, celebrate the culmination of their hard work at a screening of their films on Friday, Dec.
 11. The 40 students will present seven 11-minute, fictional films at 7 p.m. in the GRW Theatre, located in the University Center.

 The course began taking shape in the spring during a competitive process whereby students vied for the positions of producer, cinematographer, screenwriter, director, and editor/sound mixer.
 The positions were awarded based on student application submissions.
 In April, once the crew positions were assigned, those students in the role of producer took the lead in assembling their crews.